 The Company sells lots at Sky Ranch pursuant to distinct agreements with each builder.
 These agreements follow one of two formats.
 One format is the sale of a finished lot, whereby the purchaser pays for a ready-to-build finished lot and payment is a lump-sum payment upon completion of the finished lot.
-The Company will recognize revenues at the point in time of the closing of the sale of a finished lot in which control transfers to the builder and the builder is able to obtain a building permit, as the transaction cycle will be complete and the Company will have no further obligations for the lot.
+The Company recognizes revenues at the point in time of the closing of the sale of a finished lot in which control transfers to the builder and the builder is able to obtain a building permit, as the transaction cycle is complete, and the Company has no further obligations for the lot.
+As of the three and six months ended February 28, 2019, the Company had received from one home builder in exchange for the delivery of four platted lots a total payment of \$300,000, which was recognized at a point of time of the closing of the sale of the finished lots.
+No revenue was recognized for lot sales at a point in time for the three or six months ended February 28, 2018.

 The Company's second format is the sale of finished lots pursuant to a development agreement with builders, whereby the Company receives payments in stages that include (i) payment upon the delivery of platted lots (which requires the Company to deliver deeded title to individual lots), (ii) a second payment upon the completion of certain infrastructure milestones, and (iii) final payment upon the delivery of the finished lot.
 Ownership and control of the platted lots pass to the builders once the Company closes the sale of the platted lots.
-Because the builder (i.e., the customer) takes control of the lot at the first closing and subsequent improvements made by the Company improve the builder's lot as construction progresses, the Company accounts for revenue over time with progress measured based upon costs incurred to date compared to total expected costs and any revenue in excess of amounts entitled to be billed will be reflected on the balance sheet as a contract asset and amounts received in excess of revenue recognized are recorded as deferred revenue.
-As of August 31, 2018, the Company received total payments for delivery of 150 platted lots of \$2.5 million from two home builders, of which \$3.5 million of revenue was recognized to date with progress measured based upon costs incurred to date compared to total expected costs.
-For the three months ended November 30, 2018, the Company recognized \$1,381,200 of lot sales.
-No revenue was recognized for lot sales for the three months ended November 30, 2017.
-The Company had a contract asset of \$1,020,100 and \$0 as of November 30, 2018 and 2017, respectively.
-The Company does not have any material significant payment terms as all payments are expected to be received within 12 months after the delivery of the platted lot.
-The Company adopted the practical expedient for financing components and does not need to account for a financing component of these lot sales as the delivery of lot sales is expected to occur within one year or less.
+Because the builder (i.e., the customer) takes control of the lot at the first closing and subsequent improvements made by the Company improve the builder's lot as construction progresses, the Company accounts for revenue over time with progress measured based upon costs incurred to date compared to total expected costs and any revenue in excess of amounts entitled to be builded are reflected on the balance sheet as a contract asset and amounts received in excess of revenue recognized are recorded as deferred revenue.
+As of February 28, 2019, the Company had received from three home builders in exchange for delivery of 150 platted lots total payments of \$6.6 million, of which \$5.2 million had been recognized based upon costs incurred to date compared to total expected costs.
+For the three and six months ended February 28, 2019, the Company had deferred revenue related to lot sales over time, respectively.
+No revenue was recognized for lot sales for the three or six months ended February 28, 2018.
+The Company had deferred revenue related to lot sales of \$1,455,200 and \$0 as of February 28, 2019 and 2018, respectively.
+The Company does not have any material significant payment terms as all payments are expected to be received within 12 months after the delivery of each platted lot.
+The Company does not have any material expedient for financing components and does not need to account for a financing component of these lot sales as the delivery of lot sales is expected to occur